BedrockStreaming/hsdo/README.md

 - ASG or Consul is listing available servers
 - HAProxy SDO Server gets servers from ASG, sort them, and save them in DynamoDB
 - HAproxy SDO Clients get sorted servers from DynamoDB and send configuration to HAProxy Runtime API
-- HAProxy server have all same configuration
+- All HAProxy instances have the same configuration

 ![HSDO Simple](doc/hsdo-simple.png)